Last updated: September 15, 2015

 examples of accreditation bodies for the senior housing and care

-Refer to day-to-day activities such as bathing, eating,
+This term refers to day-to-day activities such as bathing,

-around and many other self-care or maintenance tasks associated
+moving around and many other self-care or maintenance tasks

 Passed by Congress in 1980, this law establishes a clear and